LeiRui/M4-visualization-exp/M4-visualization-exp/README.md

 2. Enter the folder at `HOME_PATH`, and run experiments using `nohup ./run-ablation.sh 2>&1 &`.
     The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.
 3. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `HOME_PATH/ablationExp_res.csv`.
+4. In the result csv, counting from 1, the second column is the query execution time of M4-LSM without index and pruning, and the sum of the third and fourth columns is the total number of traversed points of M4-LSM without index and pruning.
+By analogy, the fifth to seventh columns are the results of M4-LSM with only time index, and the eighth to tenth columns are the results of M4-LSM with both time index and point pruning.

-## Guides to "1.1 Motivation"
+## 5. Guides to "1.1 Motivation"

 >   Corresponding to Figure 3 in the paper.